 [snip]

-If any corrections were issued to any Local SMSs, the NPAC SMS will send, depending upon the current service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the service provider SOA of the subscriptionVersionStatus change and a list of failed Local SMSs (minus any recently updated Local SMSs that no longer contains a discrepancy).
+If any corrections were issued to any Local SMSs, the NPAC SMS will send a subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the service provider SOA of the subscriptionVersionStatus change and a list of failed Local SMSs (minus any recently updated Local SMSs that no longer contains a discrepancy).
 For the XML interface, VATN – SvAttributeValueChangeNotification.

 The service provider SOA confirms the M-EVENT-REPORT.
 For the XML interface, NOTR – NotificationReply.

-If any corrections were issued to any Local SMSs, the NPAC SMS will send, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the old service provider SOA of the subscriptionVersionStatus change and a list of failed Local SMSs (minus any recently updated Local SMSs that no longer contains a discrepancy).
+If any corrections were issued to any Local SMSs, the NPAC SMS will send a subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the old service provider SOA of the subscriptionVersionStatus change and a list of failed Local SMSs (minus any recently updated Local SMSs that no longer contains a discrepancy).
 For the XML interface, VATN – SvAttributeValueChangeNotification.

 The old service provider SOA confirms the M-EVENT-REPORT.
 For the XML interface, NOTR –NotificationReply.